cern-it-efp/EOSC-Testsuite/docs/clouds/opentelekomcloud.rst

 T-Systems' Open Telekom Cloud
 ---------------------------------------------

-Note that to allow the VMs access the internet, Shared SNAT has to be enabled on the default VPC, which will be used for the suite run.
+To allow the VMs access the internet, Shared SNAT has to be enabled on the default VPC, which will be used for the suite run.

-Variables for configs.yaml:
+OTC specific variables for configs.yaml:

 .. list-table::
    :widths: 25 50